KWH Group: Wiik & Höglund

-1940–1959
+Though they had a prosperous first year in business the company also faced periodic difficulties, for example during the Depression years of 1930–1933.
+However, in the late 1930s, the company expanded fast, and became one of the major round timber exporters in Finland, with Emil Höglund travelling as a salesman to Germany, the Netherlands, Belgium, France and Britain.
+By 1939, Wiik & Höglund was the biggest timber exporter in Finland, accounting for 26% of the country's total lumber exports and some 20% of pulpwood exports.

+Their commercial success allowed them to make investments outside their own company operations, and in 1937 they become a major shareholder in the Jakobstads Cellulosa Ab pulp company (majority owned by Oy Wilh.
+Schauman Ab), and in 1939 they took a significant stake in the Vasa Rederi Ab shipping company, later buying up the entire stock.
+Their holding in Jakobstads Cellulosa Ab also increased, and in the 1960s Wiik & Höglund and Keppo jointly held 15% of Oy Wilh.
+Schauman Ab, making them the biggest private shareholder.

 During the war years, Wiik & Höglund exports were virtually halted, and other products were produced to compensate for the loss of exports.
 Firewood and woodchips now became the most important products, and were mainly purchased by the German and Finnish armies, as well as Finnish State authorities.

-After the war, exports of round timber started up again.
-The company's previous customers in West Germany, France and the Netherlands became in few years time again the biggest trading partners.
+After the war, exports of round timber started up again and the company's previous customers in West Germany, France and the Netherlands again became the biggest trading partners.
 Profitability was good and profits were re-invested into fixed assets, mainly forest.

-In 1949, the company bought Skinnarvik Manor and Lennäs Farm on the island of Kimito, acquiring with them 1 300 hectares of good forest.
-By 1950, the company owned five sawmills of its own.
-In the early 1950s, 2 200 hectares of forest were purchased from Kestilä and Siikajoki.
-In total, 7 400 hectares of forest were purchased.

-In the autumn of 1951, Wiik & Höglund expanded into the plastics industry. the plastics company Holmsund AB in Umeå, Sweden, one of Wiik & Höglund's customers, offered them the sole manufacturing rights in Finland.
-Plastics production started in the basement of a residential building in Vaasa, until in 1952 a lease was acquired from Suomen Forsiitti-Dynamiitti Osakeyhtiö for the area where the Vaasa factories of the associated company Uponor Infra Oy are still located in the 2000s.
+The most important investment came in autumn 1951, when the plastics company Holmsund AB in Umeå, Sweden, one of Wiik & Höglund's customers, offered them the sole manufacturing rights in Finland.
+The production started in Vaasa in 1951, and moved to new premises in 1952, where KWH Group's and Uponor's joint venture plastic pipe plant, Uponor Infra Ltd, is still located today.

-In 1953, the company founded by Wiik & Höglund became a limited company.
-It had its own forestry offices in Sotkamo, Oulu, Kristinestad, Pori and Forssa to support the head office.
-The company was run by two managing directors, Wiik and Höglund.
-Emil Höglund was the chairman of the board for Oy Wiik & Höglund Ab.
-A company, Oy Wiik & Höglund Chemicals Ab, was also set up to produce plastics.

 Wiik & Höglund made major investments and acquisitions to expand their plastics business.
-In 1954, the Lars Berts company from Vaasa was purchased, and in 1955 the first plastic pipes were produced.
+In 1954, the Vaasa firm Lars Berts was purchased, and in 1955 the first plastic pipes were produced.
 Wiik & Höglund was also the first company in Finland to make expanded polystyrene sheets, which were marketed under the brand name Styrox, a name that is synonymous today in Finland with all products made of this raw material.

-Plastic-coated cables were produced until 1958.